Biennale of Sydney

 Kate Mills MAICD FIML is an experienced company director, commercial lawyer, policy adviser and consultant on corporate governance and strategy.
 Kate was a Founding Director of the Inner City Legal Centre Foundation, the Creative Music Fund, and a board member of the Refugee Advice & Casework Service.
 Kate is a member of international and national visual and performing arts institutions, and an avid collector.

-Geoffrey Cassidy (Deputy Chairman)
+Matt Crocker (Deputy Chairman)

 Geoffrey Cassidy is an experienced arts administrator and expert in Australian and International Art.
 Presently the CEO of herringbone Fine Art Systems and Transport, He is a former Director of Sothebys Worldwide and the former Director of Artbank, The Federal Government Arts support initiative.
 As such he has broad experience in both the commercial and institutional aspects of the Art world.
 He believes in the relevance and importance of art to national identity, and specialises in art curation, advisory and arts management.
 In another life Geoffrey was also a supporting solicitor in the Queensland Native Title Unit, where he assisted on major litigation to determine the effect of pastoral leases on Aboriginal land rights.